qrbounty/qrbounty.github.io/about.md

 permalink: /about
 ---

-# About Me.
+# About Me
 Hey there!
 I'm a lifelong security ethusiast who keeps a pretty low profile in general.
 When it comes to tactics I value being a scalpel over being a hammer.
 I'm also a "sharpen the axe" kind of person so I'm usually in no hurry to drop right into a shell.
 I just crammed three hardware metaphors into two sentences so I'm going to bail on this now.

 ## Some mostly-non-office highlights from my security and tech history: